katalysteducation/storehouse/manuals/pistacja-local-instalation.md

 3. MySQL 5.6 or higher

 ## Additionally
-Tt is good to have but it is not necessary.
+It is good to have but it is not necessary.

 1. Separate domain/subdomain for instalation.
 2. Separate database.